-- B. Future development in Zone 3a and Zone 2 will only be considered if the 'Sequential Test' has been applied and the Exceptions Test passed in accordance with national planning policy and guidance.
-The Sequential Test is considered to have been passed, and a Flood Risk Assessment will not be required, if the proposal is not a major development or at least one of the following applies: - 1.
+- E. Future development in Zone 3a and Zone 2 will only be considered if the 'Sequential Test' has been applied and the Exceptions Test passed in accordance with national planning policy and guidance.
+For development sites falling outside of the areas below, the default area of search for the Sequential Test to be applied will be the borough administrative area, unless justification is provided for a smaller area as described in the Strategic Flood Risk Assessments.
+The Sequential Test is considered to have been passed, if the proposal meets one of the following criteria: - 1.
 The application site is located within an Area Strategy area as identified in this Local Plan; including within a 400m buffer around the Town Centre based strategies\: - a.
 Vauxhall Nine Elms Battersea Opportunity Area (including Battersea Design and Technology quarter) - b.
 Roehampton Regeneration Area - c.
 The Wandle Valley - d.
 Wandsworth's Riverside - e.
 Balham\ - f.
 Clapham Junction and York Road/Winstanley Regeneration Area\ - g.
 Putney\ - h.
 Tooting\ - i.
 Wandsworth Town, including the Wandle Delta sub-area\ - 2.
-The application site is a Local Plan Site Allocation, unless the proposed use is not in accordance with the allocations of the Local Plan. - 3.
-Redevelopment of an existing single residential property or its ancillary uses. - 4.
-Minor development, conversions and change of use. - For development sites falling outside of these areas, the default area of search for the Sequential Test to be applied will be the borough administrative area, unless justification is provided for a smaller area as described in the Strategic Flood Risk Assessment. - C. Development will be guided to areas of lower risk, both on-site and by applying the 'Sequential Test' as set out in national policy guidance, and where required, the 'Exception Test'.
-Inappropriate developments and land uses will be refused in accordance with national policy and guidance, and the Council's Strategic Flood Risk Assessment (SFRA).
-In flood zones 2 and 3, all planning applications (or other relevant applications) on sites of 10 or more dwellings or 1000sqm of non-residential development or more, or on any other proposal where safe access/egress cannot be achieved, a Flood Emergency Plan must be submitted.
-Where a Flood Risk Assessment is required, on-site attenuation solutions to alleviate fluvial and/or surface water flooding over and above floodplain compensation is required.
-The consideration of potential increases in flood risk off-site where development would result in a loss of floodplain storage is also required with suitable mitigation proposed in accordance with the advice of the Environment Agency and Lead Local Flood Authority.
+The application site is a Local Plan Site Allocation, unless the proposed use is not in accordance with the allocations of the Local Plan.

+- 3. Redevelopment of an existing single residential property or its ancillary uses. - 4.
+Minor development(3), conversions and change of use (except changes of use to a caravan, camping or chalet site, or to a mobile home or park home site).

-Flood Zone Land uses and development - restrictions Sequential Test Exception Test Flood Risk Assessment Zone 3b The functional floodplain as identified in the Council's SFRA will be protected by not permitting any form of development on undeveloped sites unless it: • is for Water Compatible development; • is for essential infrastructure which has to be located in a flood risk area and no alternative locations are available and it can be demonstrated that the development would be operational and safe, result in no net loss of flood storage, not impede water flows, not increase flood risk elsewhere and where possible would reduce flood risk overall.
+Flood Zone Land uses and development - restrictions Sequential Test Exception Test Flood Risk Assessment Zone 3b The functional floodplain as identified in the Council's SFRA will be protected by not permitting any form of development on undeveloped sites unless it: is for Water Compatible development; is for essential infrastructure which has to be located in a flood risk area and no alternative locations are available and it can be demonstrated that the development would be operational and safe, result in no net loss of flood storage, not impede water flows, not increase flood risk elsewhere and where possible would reduce flood risk overall.
 Redevelopment of existing developed sites will only be supported if there is no intensification of the land use and a net flood risk reduction is proposed; any restoration of the functional floodplain will be supported.
 Proposals for a change of use or conversion to a use with a higher vulnerability classification will not be permitted.
 To provide safe refuge, and depending on location, finished floor levels for all development must be raised to a minimum of 300mm above the 1 in 100 fluvial level inclusive of an allowance for climate change, or an appropriate extreme water level as advised by the Environment Agency for defended tidal areas.
 Safe access and egress at a Low Hazard rating is required.
-Required for essential infrastructure Required for essential infrastructure Required for all development proposals Zone 3a (Tidal/Fluvial) Land uses are restricted to: Essential Infrastructure; Water Compatible; Less Vulnerable; and More Vulnerable development Required for all developments unless exceptions outlined in Required for more vulnerable development Required for all development proposals
+Required for essential infrastructure Required for essential infrastructure Required for all development proposals